Learning to Ask: When LLM Agents Meet Unclear Instruction: Related Works

 \section{Related Works}

 \textbf{Tool Learning for LLMs.} LLMs have recently made significant advancements, with ChatGPT being recognized as a major step towards achieving AGI \cite{wu2023brief, lund2023chatting, jiao2023chatgpt}.
-These LLMs possess strong reasoning capabilities, enabling them to perform increasingly complex tasks \cite{liu2023evaluating}.
 However, to progress further towards AGI, it is crucial for LLMs to master the utilization of tools.
 Toolformer is the first innovative AI model designed to use several specialized tools, such as a web browser, a code interpreter, and a language translator, within a single framework \cite{schick2023toolformer}.
 The model's ability to seamlessly switch between these tools and apply them contextually represents a significant advancement in AI capabilities.
 Recent studies like RestGPT~\cite{song2023restgpt} and ToolLLM~\cite{qin2023toolllm}, have connected LLMs with real-life Application Programming Interfaces (APIs), allowing them to sequentially employ multiple external tools to solve user queries.
 The tool-augmented approach empowers LLMs to use various kinds of tools to do more sophisticated tasks, showcasing an enhanced level of capability compared to pure LLMs.
 Besides, API-Bank~\cite{li2023api}, ToolAlpaca~\cite{tang2023toolalpaca}, ToolBench~\cite{qin2023toolllm}, ToolQA~\cite{zhuang2023toolqa} and RestBench~\cite{song2023restgpt} are exemplary benchmarks to systematically evaluate the performance of tool-augmented LLMs performance in response to user’s queries.
 However, current models often ignore the situations in which users might not give exact instructions, which can result in the tools not working properly.
 Thus, our study aims to tackle this specific challenge by developing a new benchmark specifically for ambiguous instructions.

 \textbf{Prompting LLMs for Decision Making.} In certain situations, addressing user queries may require more than a single API call.
 This necessitates the effective division of the overarching task into smaller, more manageable components, which presents a significant challenge.
 Prior research has focused extensively on enhancing LLMs's ability to effectively plan and execute complex tasks.
 The 'Chain of Thought' prompting approach facilitates advanced reasoning by introducing intermediate steps in the reasoning process \cite{wei2022chain}.
 The ReAct methodology improves the integration of reasoning and action, enabling LLMs to take informed actions based on environmental feedback \cite{yao2022react}.
 Meanwhile, Reflexion is designed to reduce errors in the reasoning process by revisiting and learning from previous mistakes \cite{shinn2023reflexion}.
 DFSDT expands upon Reflexion, allowing LLMs to evaluate various options and choose the most viable path \cite{qin2023toolllm}.
 In our work, we innovatively involve users in the process of executing instructions.
 Our approach, referred to as \method, motivates LLMs to consider the necessity of requesting further information from users during each tool invocation round.
 This strategy aims at clarifying users' ambiguous instructions to help execute the tasks in alignment with the users' intentions.